Robots.txt Optimization: The Technical SEO Guide

 to prevent crawlers from accessing pages that don't contribute to your SEO goals, such as duplicate content, staging areas, or resource-heavy files like large PDFs.
 This directs the crawl budget towards valuable content. - Prioritizing Important Content: By disallowing unimportant URLs, you indirectly encourage search engines to crawl your key pages more frequently.
 Ensure your sitemap is up-to-date and submitted through Google Search Console to further guide crawlers.

-- Preventing Wasted Crawls: Dynamic URLs (e.g., those with faceted navigation or session IDs) can create near-duplicate content that wastes crawl budget.
+- Preventing Wasted Crawls: Dynamic URLs (e.g., those with faceted navigation or session IDs) can create a large number of similar or duplicate URLs, which can waste crawl budget and dilute the value of your unique content.
 Use

 robots.txt